-- Positive impact on the commercial viability and business growth of at least 13 lead agribusinesses, farmer organisations and associated value chains, providing better outlets and markets for rural produce. - New and/or more secure employment in the agribusiness sector for at least 250 employees and contractors (based on an average of 20 employees engaged per agribusiness). - At least two new agribusinesses established and operating in each of the three project countries, substantially reliant and built on the agribusiness information generated and capacity development undertaken in the project, providing new outlets and jobs for at least 150 smallholder producers and employees, respectively. - A greater awareness of the benefits and opportunities for agribusiness and its potential to become the mainstay of rural economies, particularly in peripheral parts of archipelagic countries. - Increased knowledge and opportunities leading to greater confidence and an increased desire among rural people, especially youth and women, to participate more fully in agribusiness and other value-adding activities. - Niche opportunities sought for improving food safety and production of Hazard Analysis Critical Control Point certified foods, as well as more nutritious foods, contributing to better nutritional security and reductions in communicable and non-communicable diseases among people in the target countries.
+- Positive impact on the commercial viability and business growth of at least 10 lead agribusinesses, farmer organisations and associated value chains, providing better outlets and markets for rural produce. - New and/or more secure opportunities for potential employment and business development in the agribusiness sector for at least 100 individuals. - At least two new agribusinesses established and operating in each of the two project countries, substantially reliant and built on the agribusiness information generated and capacity development undertaken in the project, providing new outlets and jobs for at least 150 smallholder producers and employees, respectively. - A greater awareness of the benefits and opportunities for agribusiness and its potential to become the mainstay of rural economies, particularly in peripheral parts of archipelagic countries. - Increased knowledge and opportunities leading to greater confidence and an increased desire among rural people, especially youth and women, to participate more fully in agribusiness and other value-adding activities. - Ten agritourism enterprises directly supported and enhanced and a further 20 indirectly. - Five honeybee enterprises directly supported and a further 30 indirectly. - Two tilapia enterprises directly supported and enhanced and a further +10 indirectly through Tilapia Fiji.